The motivic anabelian geometry of local heights on abelian varieties: Preliminaries

 Since pro-unipotent groups form an integral part of this paper, let us briefly collect a few basic facts on them for the benefit of the reader.
-The majority of the statements here qualify as well-known, at least until our discussion of $J$-filtrations, but since we have been unable to find proofs in the literature we will briefly illustrate how to prove a few select points.
+Since the majority of the statements here qualify as well-known, we omit all proofs here, referring the reader to \cite{milne} and \cite{javier}, and the corresponding section of \cite{thesis} for details.

-Throughout this section, we fix a characteristic $0$ field $F$.
+Throughout this section, we fix a characteristic $0$ field $F$; all schemes, vector spaces etc.\ will be over $F$.

-\subsubsection{Pro-unipotent groups and their Lie algebras and Hopf algebras}
+\subsection{Pro-unipotent groups and their Lie algebras and Hopf algebras}

-Suppose initially that $U/F$ is an affine group scheme, with affine ring $\O(U)$ (a commutative Hopf algebra) and Lie algebra $\Lie(U)$.
-We will always consider $\Lie(U)$ as a pro-finite dimensional vector space, that is, a pro-object in the category of finite-dimensional vector spaces.
-Note that duals of general vector spaces are naturally pro-finite dimensional vector spaces, and conversely every pro-finite dimensional vector space $V$ has a canonical \emph{decompleted dual} $V^\reddual\leq V^\dual$ whose dual is $V$.
-The category of pro-finite dimensional vector spaces admits a canonical \emph{completed tensor product} $\hat\otimes$ dual to the ordinary tensor product on vector spaces---when we discuss Lie algebra, Hopf algebra or coalgebra objects in the category of pro-finite dimensional vector spaces, it will always be with respect to this monoidal structure.

-The pro-unipotent group $U$ can be recovered from $\O(U)$ equivalently as its spectrum, or the group of group-like element of the dual Hopf algebra $\O(U)^\dual$.
-More precisely, there is a canonical group isomorphism for any $F$-algebra $A$, functorial in $A$.
-Moreover, $\Lie(U)$ can also be canonically identified with the subspace of primitive elements in $\O(U)^\dual$---this description is compatible with the pro-finite dimensional vector space structures on both sides.